 TIPS on Improving Import Performance

 First step is to review the admin stack guide that came with the stack.
-This is found as a PDF version in /home/ubuntu/ and also as an HTML version in the utility directory.
+This is found as an HTML version in the utility directory, and some stacks have a PDF backup in /home/ubuntu.

 - Do a test run with your import data.
 If 8 records won’t import, then 1000 won’t import either.